falcosecurity/evolution/REPOSITORIES.md

 Generally, the criteria for adopting a project or a component with the status of *sandbox* are flexible and may be tightened as needed at the discretion of the community.
 Ideas, projects, or codes intended for the *sandbox* should generally be adopted under [falcosecurity/contrib](https://github.com/falcosecurity/contrib).
 A dedicated repository may only be requested for justified technical reasons.

-### Archived
+### Deprecated

-Repositories with the status *archived* are no longer maintained or updated and are only kept for historical purposes.
+Repositories with the status *deprecated* are no longer maintained or updated and are only kept for historical purposes.
 They are not recommended for any use, and contributions are not accepted.

+Deprecated respositories are usually [archived](#archiviation) and read-only.

 ## Lifecycle